O'Brien Hat Trick Leads New York to Win over Seattle in Dallas

 Kayle Osborne remains the only goaltender to play in all of her team's games so far this season.
 As a rookie in 2024-25, she faced 30 or more shots in four of her 10 appearances.

 Mikyla Grant-Mentis recorded her first multi-point performance of the season, and fourth of her career, and has three points in her last three games following an assist on Dec.
 21 against Boston.
-The Torrent forward last scored a goal and an assist with Montréal on Jan.
-8, with her last of three goals in 2024-25 also beating Osborne on Feb.
+The Torrent forward last scored both a goal and an assist in a game with Montréal on Jan.
+8, while the last of her three goals scored in 2024-25 also beat Osborne on Feb.
 15.

 Danielle Serdachny's first goal of the season was scored against her former Colgate University goaltender.
 It was her second point of the campaign after recording an assist in Seattle's season opener.
 As a rookie last season with Ottawa, the 2024 second overall pick scored twice with her tallies coming in her first and eighth game.